 What is a copyright?

 While the term literally means “the right to copy,” the practical definition is significantly more far-reaching.
 As an artist – whether you’re a painter or a sculptor or a writer or a photographer – you own the copyright to your work as soon as you create it.
 In the case of a wedding photographer, that means the moment the shutter goes “click.”
 A copyright protects you from other aspiring artists stealing your work and claiming it as their own.
 A copyright is what makes your work yours.
 I’ve yet to meet a colleague who is willing to relinquish the copyright to his or her own photographs.
-This would prevent the photographer from using his photos on his website and blog, printing the images for promotion/display, submitting work to publications, and everything else that’s necessary to run a wedding photography business.
+This would prevent the photographer from using the photos on their website and blog, printing the images for promotion/display, submitting work to publications, and everything else that’s necessary to run a wedding photography business.
 The release of copyright is a complete surrender of all rights to one’s own work.

 What folks generally mean to ask for when hiring a wedding photographer is not the copyright to the photos, but a personal use/printing release.